theNestruo/z80-asm-meter-vscode/README.md

 ## Extension Settings

+> ### Migration to version 5.x
+>
+> The _Z80 Assembly meter_ extension started as a simple extension.
+To support different platforms, assembler syntaxes, macros, fake instructions, repetition blocks, and different total timing calculations, the extension grew and its configuration became cumbersome: some settings affected too many things, some other settings were unintuitive and caused undesired behaviour, etc.
+>
+> Starting from version 5.0.0, the settings are properly grouped, are more fine grained, their default values make more sense for the majority of the users, and there are more customization options.
+>
+> When migration from any previous version to version 5.0.0, many of your existing _Z80 Assembly meter_ settings have been moved or renamed, or have changed its default value.
+Please update your settings accordingly by following the deprecation messages.

 This extension contributes the following settings:

 ### Main settings

 * `z80-asm-meter.languageIds`: Additional language IDs for which the extension is enabled (such as "c", to meter in-lined assembly).
-Defaults to: `"asm-collection", "pasmo", "z80", "z80-asm", "z80-macroasm", "zeus-asm"`.
+Defaults to: `["asm-collection", "pasmo", "z80", "z80-asm", "z80-macroasm", "zeus-asm"]`.

 * `z80-asm-meter.platform`: Controls the instruction set to use and the timing information to display: